 Dr. Zachary Hendren | Research Triangle Institute

-Per- and polyfluoroalkyl substances (PFASs) were used extensively as aqueous film-forming foams (AFFF) for firefighting since the 1970s and may have impacted groundwater in as many as 400 Department of Defense (DoD) bases throughout the country.
+Per- and polyfluoroalkyl substances (PFAS) were used extensively as aqueous film-forming foam (AFFF) for firefighting since the 1970s and may have impacted groundwater in as many as 400 Department of Defense (DoD) bases throughout the country.
 These substances are persistent in the environment, recalcitrant to chemical and biological degradation, have been detected in human blood and tissues, and are classified as carcinogens and endocrine disruptors.
 There are adsorption or membrane separation-based mechanisms for removing PFAS from water, but there is no reliable method for disintegrating the molecules.